MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Methods

 where $a_{ij}$ and $p_{ij}$ are the values at position $(i,j)$ in matrix $A$ and $P$ respectively.

-For the lab test imputation task, the true value is in the adjacency matrix $A_{E\times L}$.
-Since all the missing values are set to `0's in $A_{E\times L}$ which are not the training targets, we use the mask matrix $M_{E\times L}$ to screen the true targets.
+For the lab test imputation task, the adjacency matrix $A_{E\times L}$ contains the true values as well as some `0's for the missing values.
+We use the mask matrix $M_{E\times L}$ to screen the true targets for training.
 Since the lab value are continuous, we use the mean square error loss for lab test imputation as

 where $a_{ij}$, $v_{ij}$ and $m_{ij}$ are the values at position $(i,j)$ in matrix $A$, $V$ and $M$ respectively.